-Weight Shortest Job First (WSJF) was defined by Don Reinertsen as a way of ordering work to be done to lower overall cost of delay.
-SAFe modified Mr Reinertsen’s definition in WSJF 3 ways:
+Don Reinertsen defined Weighted Shortest Job First (WSJF) as a way of ordering work to be done to lower overall cost of delay.
+SAFe® modified this definition in three ways:

-- business value is defined as business value, time criticality, risk reduction and/or opportunity enablement,
+- Defining business value as business value, time criticality, risk reduction and/or opportunity enablement

-Defining Business Value.
-Adding time criticality, risk reduction and opportunity enablement is a positive step.
-However, business value as a single number does not help go beyond the current challenge that different business stakeholders have different ideas of what business value is.
-DA FLEX calculates business value by taking the objectives in the Lean Portfolio section and using them as what to measure business value on.
-This provides a consistent measure of dimension across the stakeholders.
+- Defining business value.
+Adding time criticality, risk reduction and opportunity enablement to the definition of business value is a positive step.
+However, reducing business value to a single number is still a problem because different business stakeholders have different ideas of what business value means.
+A better approach is to base business value on the objectives in the lean portfolio section, which is what DA FLEX does.

-Using Effort Instead of Time.
+- Using effort instead of time.
 There are two challenges with this.
-First, considering effort takes us out of the paradigm of lean – which is focusing on time not effort.
-More to the point, Cost of Delay is about delay, not effort and the two are not always correlated (team size can vary slowing down or speeding up delivery).
+First, considering effort takes us out of lean thinking, which focuses on time not effort.
+More to the point, cost of delay is about delay not effort and the two are not always correlated.
+Team size could slow down or speed up delivery.

-WSJF on epics and features doesn’t make sense.
+Beyond this, using WSJF on epics and features does not make sense.
 One of Don Reinertsen’s most valuable pieces of advice is “If you only quantify one thing, quantify the Cost of Delay.”
-This means to look at the loss of value realized incurred by a delay.
-That is, if a release is delayed by two months, and the value we would achieve is $100,000 a month, then our cost of delay is $200,000.
+This means you should look at the loss of value realized that you incur because of a delay.
+If a release is delayed by two months, and the value we would realize is $100,000 a month, then the cost of delay is $200,000.

 The point is that WSJF should only be applied to items that will realize value when released.
 WSJF is a great method of sequencing the work to be done based on cost of delay but only if those items have realizable value.
 If a feature does not provide customer value, then by definition, there is no cost of delay.
 It might provide value in terms of feedback, but there is no cost of delay in realizing business value.